iamdominic2/Ruminations-of-Reverious-Recurrences/README.md

 Be sure to save at the blue circles!
 (There is one at the start of each area AND also before the boss)

 Be sure not to be underleveled for the boss!
 Train to your full potential in each area and learn new skills along the way!
-Finally, have fun!
+Finally, have fun!<br>
 <img width="623" height="453" alt="field2" src="https://github.com/user-attachments/assets/1ddfd60a-b334-46ad-be8e-a7403f762526" />

 This is probably the first of my games to have a proper story.
 I made this after maturing in philosophical and epistemological ideas, e.t.c. after talking a *long* break due to temporary academic struggles.